Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

 Given a test point $z$ and its best-matching prototype $r$, the inversion procedure constructs the anchored linear system $Bz=c$ from squared-distance activations (Section~\ref{subsec:theory_inversion}), where each row of $B$ encodes an affine difference between prototype $r$ and another prototype.
 Using a subset of $N$ prototypes yields an $N\times D$ system.
 For each test point and for $N \in \{1,\dots,N_{\max}\}$, we form the least-squares estimate $\hat z = B^{+}c$ and record the reconstruction error $\|z - \hat z\|_2$.
 Theory predicts that inversion is unstable when $N<D$ (under-determined system) and becomes exact as soon as $B$ attains full column rank, i.e., once the selected prototypes span a $D$-dimensional affine subspace.

 Figure~\ref{fig:gmm_inversion_vs_N} shows the median error across 1{,}500 test points as $N$ increases.
 The error remains large and slowly decreasing for $N<D$, then drops abruptly to numerical zero at $N=D$ and stays there for all $N>D$.
 This provides a direct empirical confirmation that the distance-based linear system is essentially lossless once a full-rank set of prototypes is used.
+This outcome is expected: since squared-distance activations are quadratic in~$z$, the anchored system of activation differences is exactly linear, and the Jacobian model introduces no approximation error (Section~\ref{sec:PerturbingSOM}).

 Beyond static inversion, the same GMM setting also allows us to study the \emph{dynamics} induced by MUSIC in a structured, multi-modal manifold.
 On this triangular mixture, the trained SOM organizes its prototypes into three regions aligned with the mixture components.
 We then examine two complementary trajectory regimes: